GfSE/SAF-Specification/developing-saf/concept/concepts.md

 Specifies the fact that one or more Logical Element specifies exactly one Physical Element.
 Rationale:
-If the Logical Element would be not specifies at all then the physical system would not implement all specified functionality.
 If more than one Physical Element would offer to realize the functionality specified by a Logical Element the responsibility would be ambiguous.
 It is okay to assign several Logical Elements to one Physical Element.
 This means all specified functionality assigned to the Logical Elements is to be implemented by the Physical Element.